 IoT platforms alone are only “good enough” for the initial stages of IoT projects

-I want to make it clear straightaway — I won’t give away too much of the research note, because you definitely need to read it completely if IoT integration projects are your topic.
-So, I’m not going to get into detail about where is the place of an iPaaS in IoT integration projects and why project implementers should turn to an iPaaS in the first place.
+I want to make it clear straightaway — I won’t give away too much of the research note, because you definitely need to read it completely if IoT system integration projects are your topic.
+So, I’m not going to get into detail about where is the place of an iPaaS in IoT system integration projects and why project implementers should turn to an iPaaS in the first place.
 But what I will reveal is that an iPaaS is believed to be the right solution to enter the scene when it comes to scaling up IoT projects and delivering more complex integrations.

 This actually makes sense big time: IoT devices (Gartner uses even a broader term “IoT endpoints”) are not independent, stand-alone solutions.
 They need to be managed, data coming from them needs to be accumulated, analyzed, distributed and consumed in a proper way, IoT streams need to be monitored.
 All this can be achieved by implementing an IoT platform — “a software suite or cloud service that facilitates operations involving IoT endpoints as well as cloud and enterprise resources”.

 Moving further, most IoT platforms already have specific, albeit limited embedded integration capabilities.
-While these capabilities are most certainly insufficient for complex IoT integration projects, they are good enough to start such projects in the first place.
+While these capabilities are most certainly insufficient for complex IoT system integration projects, they are good enough to start such projects in the first place.